 (2) Clause 17 of Schedule 1 of the principal Act as amended by subsection (1) applies to and in respect of liability and the extent of liability to pay, and entitlement and the extent of entitlement to receive, benefits for such expenses as are provided for in that clause incurred before, on or after the coming into operation of this section but nothing in subsection (1) shall revive or increase the entitlement to such expenses where a worker had received a sum equal to 10% of the prescribed amount or such further amount as the Board had allowed under that clause before the coming into operation of this section.

-18 The Workers’ Compensation and Assistance Amendment Act 1985 s.
-10-12, 19, 44 and 45 were repealed without having come into operation by the Workers’ Compensation and Assistance Amendment Act 1988 s.
+20 The Workers’ Compensation and Assistance Amendment Act 1985 s.
+10-12, 19, 44 and 45 were deleted without having come into operation by the Workers’ Compensation and Assistance Amendment Act 1988 s.
 13.

-19 The Workers’ Compensation and Assistance Amendment Act 1985 s.
+21 The Workers’ Compensation and Assistance Amendment Act 1985 s.
 30(2) was a transitional provision that was repealed by the Workers’ Compensation and Assistance Amendment Act 1990 s.
 30(2).

-20 The Workers’ Compensation and Assistance Amendment Act 1986 s.
-6(2) reads as follows:
+22 The Workers’ Compensation and Assistance Amendment Act 1986 s.
+6(2) is a validation provision that is of no further effect.

-6. Section 153A inserted and validation

-(2) Any minimum premium recommended by the Committee for the purposes of Part VIII of the principal Act before the commencement of this section is deemed to be, and always to have been, lawfully recommended by the Committee and properly chargeable by an insurer.

-21 The Workers’ Compensation and Assistance Amendment Act 1987 s.
+23 The Workers’ Compensation and Assistance Amendment Act 1987 s.
 6(2) is a validation provision that is of no further effect.